-- o Staging and monitoring for recurrence of known thyroid cancer (HoangACR, 2018e). - To assess extent of thyroid tissue when other imaging suggests extension through the thoracic inlet into the mediastinum or concern for airway compression (Gharib, 2016; Lin, 2016)
+- Neck Mass (thyroid region) (Hoang, 2018) - Staging and monitoring for recurrence of known thyroid cancer (Hoang, 2018) - To assess extent of thyroid tissue when other imaging suggests extension through the thoracic inlet into the mediastinum or concern for airway compression (Gharib, 2016; Lin, 2016)

 Note: US is the initial imaging study of a thyroid region mass.
-CT is preferred over MRI in the evaluation of thyroid masses since there is less respiratory motion artifact.
+Biopsy is usually the next step.
+CT is preferred over MRI in the evaluation of known thyroid masses malignancy, CT is preferred over MRI since there is less respiratory motion artifact.

-Note: Chest CT may be included for preoperative assessment in some cases
+Chest CT may be included for preoperative assessment in some cases.